-Apple announced iOS 14 at the 2020 WWDC and revealed many new features and enhancements to the iPhone operating system.
+Apple announced iOS 14 during WWDC in 2020 and revealed many new features and enhancements to the iPhone operating system.
 This update marked the first big change to the home screen since its inception and new privacy facing features were added across the system.

 ● Released in September 2020